Synthetic Training Data for Text Tasks (2026 Guide): Best Practices, Failure Modes, and a Reliable Pipeline

 How should I mix synthetic and real data?

-What are the most important quality filters?
+What are the most important quality filters for synthetic text datasets?

 Can synthetic data help with privacy?